Connect with us

 The Prophet (SAW) has taught us the best of deeds are those that done consistently, even if they are small.
 Click here to support MuslimMatters with a monthly donation of $2 per month.
 Set it and collect blessings from Allah (swt) for the khayr you're supporting without thinking about it.

-Dawud teaches various courses in philosophy at Howard University and Marymount University, as well as other colleges.
-He received his BA in Philosophy, with a minor in Linguistics, and his MA in Philosophy from George Mason University.
-His primary areas of interest include ethics, metaethics, and political philosophy.
-He also has a deep interest in Islamic studies and spends his time researching and delivering lectures on the side.
+Dawud teaches various courses in Philosophy at Howard University and Marymount University, as well as other colleges.
+He received his B.A. in Philosophy, with a minor in Linguistics, and his M.A. in Philosophy from George Mason University.
+He also received another M.A. in Political Science from American University in Washington D.C. and is currently pursuing his Ph.D. in Philosophy at the University of Pennsylvania.
+His primary areas of research interest include moral and political philosophy.
+He also has a deep interest in Islamic studies and has spent some time studying overseas.

 5 Comments